simonruch/teaching_E192_SS22/README.md

-# teaching_E192_SS22
+# Lecture E19.2 Neuroprosthetics and intelligen implants
+# Teaching material for practicals
-Scripts and notebooks for practicals of lecture E19.2 Neuroprosthetics and intelligen implants
+Scripts and notebooks for practicals of Lecture E19.2 Neuroprosthetics and intelligen implants